Rahul has given call for violence: BJP | Politics

-''Never before in our democratic history have we witnessed a political leader asking for fire of violence to spread instead of seeking and promoting peace,'' she said, alleging that Gandhi wants violence that the national capital saw during the farmers' protest on Republic Day to be replicated across the country.
+''Never before in our democratic history have we witnessed a political leader asking for fire of violence to spread instead of seeking and promoting peace,'' she said, alleging that Gandhi wants violence that the national capital saw during the farmers'' protest on Republic Day to be replicated across the country, including in slums where the poor live.
+She also hit out at the Congress leader for not speaking a word of support and consolation to over 400 police personnel who were injured in violence during the farmers'' tractor parade on Republic Day and not speaking against the attacks on cops and others.

 In a no-holds-barred attack at the Centre, Gandhi accused the government of trying to intimidate and discredit the farmers, using the National Investigation Agency.